Postgraduate Opportunities

 Hubbard Hutchinson Class of 1917 Memorial Fellowships

-$30,000 award based on achievement, promise, and intent to continue creative work in music, creative writing, visual art, dance, and theater.
+$25,000 award based on achievement, promise, and intent to continue creative work in music, creative writing, visual art, dance, and theater.
 Usually awarded to majors in field.
-2022 Awardees: Joseph Messer (art), Noah Jacobson (music), Ashley Xu (dance), Nadiya Atkinson (theater), Shayla Powell (writing).
+2023 Awardees: Lemmy Evans (art), Alex Bernstein (dance), Francesca Hellerman (music), Kara Hadden (theater), Alameda Chapman (writing)2022 Awardees: Joseph Messer (art), Noah Jacobson (music), Ashley Xu (dance), Nadiya Atkinson (theater), Shayla Powell (writing).

 Jeffrey Owens Jones Fellowship in Journalism